Skip to content

 Here at MoneySuperMarket, we use TransUnion’s credit rating system for consumers using our Credit Score credit check tool, with a top score of 710.

-Scores between 566-603 are fair, 604-627 are good, and 628-710 are excellent, which can secure basic or the best credit card deals.
+Scores between 566-603 are fair, 604-627 are good, and 628-710 are excellent, which can help secure deals from basic credit cards up to the cards with the best rates.
 Our guide explains more about different credit agencies and how credit scores are calculated.

 Why should I check my eligibility?